SalesLoft/api-guide/php-web-form/GUIDE.md

 Marketing sites have long been using PHP to serve up content and process web forms.
 An important part of a marketing site is taking these inbound leads and placing them in CRMs or tools to be acted on quickly.
-The SalesLoft API allows your team to place your web leads in SalesLoft as people, and even add them to a cadence to be handled quickly.
+The SalesLoft API allows your team to place your web leads in SalesLoft as people, adding them to a cadence to be handled quickly.

 ## PHP Handler

-index.php provides a very barebones web handler.
+index.php provides a barebones web handler.
 The web form (index.php) will submit the first name, last name, and email address of the lead.
 The lead is then processed through the handler, creating a person in SalesLoft and then adding that person to a cadence.